Northamptonshire: Airports

 Sywell Aerodrome, on the edge of Sywell village, has three grass runways and one concrete all-weather runway.
 It is, however, only 1000 metres long and therefore cannot be served by passenger jets.

+Northamptonshire is served predominantly by London Luton Airport in neighbouring Bedfordshire, which can be directly accessed by train every 30 minutes from Corby, Kettering and Wellingborough.
+London Stansted Airport in neighbouring Essex is around 40 miles away and can be accessed by car but does not feature a direct rail connection from anywhere in the county.

+Further afield, Northamptonshire is also within reach of Birmingham Airport and East Midlands Airport, both of which are around 45 miles away and can be accessed by direct trains from various stations within the county.

 Media

 Newspapers

 The two main newspapers in the county are the Northamptonshire Evening Telegraph and the Northampton Chronicle & Echo.